StephenAlsup/se_project_coffeeshop/README.md

 ## Plan on improving the project

 Add your ideas here :)
-Better understanding of margins and spacing.
 Maybe a bit more flair to capture the eye.
+Mouseover pictures of the different coffee